 Membership in AAVL is open to all with no or limited vision or who have an interest in vision loss.
 The annual membership fee is $15.
-Download AAVL Membership Form here.
+Download AAVL Membership Form here or visit our Membership page for more information.
 Members meet during ACB’s annual convention in July.

 AAVL is governed by elected officers and a Board.
 Current officers are as follows:

 All officers serve on the Board.
 The other current Board members are Carolyn Burley, Peggy Garrett, Jean Mann, Doug Powell and John Huffman, AAVL’s President Emeritus.